 The Great Lakes include 20 percent of the world’s surface freshwater and host diverse communities of aquatic and terrestrial life.
 Launched in 2010, the Great Lakes Restoration Initiative (GLRI) was created to accelerate efforts to restore and maintain the chemical, physical and biological integrity of the Great Lakes Basin ecosystem.
 The GLRI seeks to replace earlier piecemeal approaches to ecosystem restoration with a single comprehensive program.
 The Environmental Protection Agency (EPA) leads and administers the restoration initiative and partners with multiple federal agencies to carry out restoration projects.

-Between 2010 – 2020 Congress has appropriated $3.48 billion to support the program’s initiatives throughout the Great Lakes region.
+Between 2010 – 2021 Congress has appropriated $3.8 billion to support the program’s initiatives throughout the Great Lakes region.
 The Infrastructure Investment and Jobs Act (IIJA) provided an additional $1 billion.
-As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to approve no less than $375 million in the EPA’s FY2022 budget.
+As stakeholders in a healthy, productive ecosystem, Great Lakes ports support the GLRI program and urge Congress to approve no less than $400 million in the EPA’s FY2023 budget – the full authorized amount.

 The Great Lakes Restoration Initiative replaces scores of earlier programs with a single, coordinated effort to proactively rehabilitate the Great Lakes.
 Both past and current practices have left these inland seas with a legacy of contamination, habitat loss and a compromised ecosystem.
 Although launched by President Obama in 2009, GLRI is a bi-partisan initiative built on a foundation of earlier work.
 A 2004 executive order by President Bush established a Great Lakes Interagency Task Force to coordinate federal agency actions related to Great Lakes restoration.
 In 2005, Great Lakes stakeholders (including AGLPA) worked to develop the Great Lakes Regional Collaboration Strategy, which outlines eight priority areas for restoration action.